-Respiratory Therapists (RT’s) also known as Respiratory Care Practitioners (RCP’s) evaluate, treat and care for patients with breathing problems (asthma, emphysema, etc.) or other cardiopulmonary disorders (cardiac or respiratory arrest, trauma from an accident, stroke, or heart attack).
+Respiratory Therapists (RT’s) also known as Respiratory Care Practitioners (RCP’s) evaluate, treat, and care for patients with breathing problems (asthma, emphysema, etc.) or other cardiopulmonary disorders (cardiac or respiratory arrest, trauma from an accident, stroke, or heart attack).
 Upon completion of the program, you will take the National Board of Respiratory Care exam that will certify you as a respiratory therapist (CRT).
-You are also prepare to take the advanced practice exam to become a Registered Respiratory Therapist (RRT).
+You are also prepared to take the advanced practice exam to become a Registered Respiratory Therapist (RRT).

 The Respiratory Care Program is a blend of classroom, lab, and online classes.
 Students start as a class during the fall semester and graduate together 20 months later.
 Upon completion of your associate degree, you are eligible to take board exams and begin work.

 Many respiratory therapists go on to higher degrees such as a bachelor's or a master's degree.
-The program of study includes the areas of human anatomy and physiology, pathophysiology, chemistry, physics, microbiology, pharmacology and mathematics.
-Other courses deal with therapeutic and diagnostic procedures and tests, equipment, patient assessment, CPR; mechanical ventilation; critical care and the application of Clinical Practice Guidelines.
+The program of study includes the areas of human anatomy and physiology, pathophysiology, chemistry, physics, microbiology, pharmacology, and mathematics.
+Other courses deal with therapeutic and diagnostic procedures and tests, equipment, patient assessment, CPR, mechanical ventilation, critical care, and the application of Clinical Practice Guidelines.

 Certificates and Degrees